wakeupingear/MMOMaker/README.md

-# MMOEngine
+# MMOM

-MMOEngine is a framework for implementing cross-platform multiplayer in Gamemaker Studio 2.3
+MMOMaker is a framework for implementing cross-platform multiplayer in Gamemaker Studio 2.3

 The framework has 3 main components: